Perspective

 The age and value of your car.

 The car you drive affects how much of an impact a high deductible will make.
-For example, you'll save more with a $1,000 deductible on a 2022 model year than you would on a 1997.
+For example, you may save more with a $1,000 deductible on a 2022 model year than you would on a 2010.
 Also, if you drive an older car that's not worth much more than your deductible, you may want to rethink maintaining collision and comprehensive coverage at all.
 Auto policies in the United States are structured so they can't pay more in repairs than a certain percentage of the car's actual cash value.
-Another option for an older car?
-Dropping collision but maintaining comprehensive coverage if you're concerned about glass breakage and theft.

 Lender requirements.